Shopify/quilt/packages/jest-koa-mocks/README.md

 # `@shopify/jest-koa-mocks`

 Utilities to easily stub Koa context and cookies.
-The middleware are aimed to help you write unit tests for your koa middleware without needing to set up any kind of actual server in your test environment.
-When test writing is easy and fun you'll want to write more tests ✨😎
+The utilities are designed to help you write unit tests for your koa middleware without needing to set up any kind of actual server in your test environment.
+When test writing is easy and fun you'll want to write more tests. ✨😎

 ## Installation